 Follow this form.
-The type of information given at the top of the page and at the end (title, author, school, year and "abstract"

-at the top, name of professor and academic division at the bottom) must be included in all abstracts.
+The type of information given at the top of the page and at the end (title, author, school, year and "abstract" at the top, name of professor and academic division at the bottom) must be included in all abstracts.

-The abstract should approximate two hundred words, or a page and a half of text.
-It must be double -spaced.
+The abstract should not exceed two hundred words, or a page and a half of text.
+It must be double-spaced.
 The customary arrangement calls for the information at the top to be centered in the manner indicated, and for the title to be capitalized.

-Variations on this should be discussed with the faculty thesis advisor.
-Triple -space (or otherwise mark a clear break) before and after the word "abstract".
-The sponsor's signature is required.
+Variations on this should be discussed with the faculty thesis sponsor.
+Triple-space (or otherwise mark a clear break) before and after the word "abstract".
+The faculty thesis sponsor's signature is required.
+If an unsigned thesis is submitted, the faculty thesis sponsor will be notified.

-Type Name of Thesis Adviser Name of Academic Division
+Type Name of Faculty Thesis Sponsor

+Type Name of Academic Division